PMUC analysis laboratory: inspection and approval

 Chemical analysis of contact products on non-metallic samples

-Analyses by ICP/AES or ICP/MS after mineralisation or combustion for iodine
+analysis by ICP/AES or ICP/MS after mineralization or combustion for iodine

 • Ag, Al, As, Bi, Cd, Cu, Fe, Ga, In, Mg, P, Pb, S, Sb, Sn and Zn